ewan-klein/dataliteracy/data_literacy_bos.md

 At the micro level, what influences the decision of an individual to use a paper towel (or two, or three) to clean her coffee cup?

 **Assignment 1**: In your team, carry out a lightning investigation into some aspect of waste managment in the University over the course of a single week.
 What data is available?
-What issues can you discover?
-What new data might you collect to get a better picture of the current situation.
+What issues can you discover What new data might you collect to get a better picture of the current situation.
 Your team will be expected to give a 10 minute presentation, with slides, of your initial findings.

 [not summatively assessed]